GrandJune/Toy_NK_Landscape/README.md

 Compared to this version, we use a hash dict cache design, faster and simultaneously with higher memory occupation.

 ## Conclusion
 The numpy design or the matrix design is not suitable.
-The reason is most of the calculation lie in the query of fitness number, rather than the repeatitivr operation that numpy can overperform.
+The reason is most of the calculation lies in the query of fitness number, rather than the repetitive operation that numpy can accelerate.
+Instead, the exchange between origianl python and numpy environment causes more cost than its benefit.

 Ultimately, we reach the consensus that hash dict in Python is the picked one.